How Mortal Kombat 1 Reboots The Franchise's Signature Action

 MK1 continues to focus on providing a more brutal and campy take on fighting game action, compared to its genre contemporaries like Street Fighter 6 or Tekken 8.
 The newest entry largely iterates on MK11‘s fighting mechanics, but also streamlines some of the systems in an effort to make them more clear and approachable.

-Along with the removal of Crushing Blows and the Run button, the most significant change is that the Variation system – which offered each character alternative movesets – has also been entirely removed from MK1, opting for something more concrete.
+Along with the removal of Crushing Blows and the Run button, the most significant change is that the Variation system – which offered each character alternative movesets – has also been entirely removed from MK1.
 This change resulted from the developers not wanting players to lose out on key moves when building up characters.

 On the surface, this is a massive and bold departure from MK11 and MKX – Variations had become a staple among the community in recent years.
 However, when I got to engage with what remained, I came to really appreciate just how streamlined and to the point everything is now.